 We place an emphasis on dissemination of the evaluation findings.
 Trainees are asked to feedback the results to the service and other relevant groups in the form of a written report and presentations.

 Costs incurred for service evaluations must be borne by the service and cannot be claimed against University research funds.
 You are encouraged to discuss with your supervisor how the Service or Trust might benefit from your work, and whether sources of financial support might be available to you.

 If you prefer to work on paper you may print out this form and send it to Amrit Sinha, Research Support Officer, Clinical Psychology Unit, Cathedral Court, 1 Vicar Lane, Sheffield S1 2LT.

-We will look over the summary and if it looks suitable we will add it to our List of Commissions on MOLE (a University intranet) that the trainees will have access to.
-We will let you know when we have put it on MOLE.
+We will look over the summary and if it looks suitable we will add it to our List of Commissions on Blackboard (the University intranet) that the trainees have access to.
+We will let you know when we have put it on Blackboard.
 If a trainee does not take up your service evaluation, we will contact you after one year to see if the evaluation remains available.

 If you have an idea for a commission but would like to talk it over with us first, please contact Jaime Delgadillo (0114 2226614) or Amrit Sinha (0114 2226650).